mapninja/Earthsys144/week03/01_basic_table_structures_and_operations_in_qgis.md

-# Basic Table Structures & Operations in QGIS (DRAFT)
+# Basic Table Structures & Operations in QGIS (Ready to Review)

 ## Overview